-National festival is the best opportunity to plunge into the national culture of the country, get to know the locals, learn a lot of interesting facts, enjoy tasty local dishes and just have a great time.
-Georgia is not the exception – each year various colorful festivals dedicated to national holidays and other events take part in the country.
+The national festival is the best opportunity to plunge into the national culture of the country, get to know the locals, learn a lot of interesting facts, enjoy tasty local dishes and just have a great time.
+Georgia is not the exception – each year various colourful festivals dedicated to national holidays and other events take part in the country.
 In this article you can get acquainted with the most popular Georgian festivals, and if your visit coincides with one of them be sure not to miss an opportunity and take part!

 Festivals in Georgia: Tbilisoba

 Birthday happens only once a year, so it is necessary to celebrate it in a bright, fun and memorable way.
-And if it is a birthday of your beloved city then this event should be celebrated in such grand scale so that the residents and guest remember it for long.
-Exactly in this way Georgia celebrates the birthday of Tbilisi – «Tbilisoba».
+And if it is a birthday of your beloved city then this event should be celebrated in such grand-scale so that the residents and guest remember it for long.
+Exactly in this way Georgia celebrates the birthday of Tbilisi – “Tbilisoba”.
 This holiday falls on the last weekend of October and has already been celebrated more than 30 years in a row.
 So, what to expect from Tbilisoba?
 Shows, festivals, concerts, scenes, fireworks, and an abundance of fruits, vegetables, wines, cheeses, sweets and other treats.
-The celebration is concentrated in the city center, in the park Rica, on Gorgasali square and other parks and lasts for several days.
+The celebration is concentrated in the city centre, in the park Rica, on Gorgasali square and other parks and lasts for several days.
 One of the interesting elements of Tbilisoba is the process of grape crushing, in which anyone can take part.
 On the main square a huge capacity with grapes is set – join the participants and feel like a real winemaker!
 The other no less interesting event is the food festival, during which the guest will be able to taste appetizing barbecue and other treats.
-And of course the festival will not be complete without Georgian wines so popular around the world.
+And of course, the festival will not be complete without Georgian wines so popular around the world.
 If you manage to visit Tbilisoba you will undoubtedly enjoy the incredible atmosphere and take lots of memories and photos.
-In 2016 Tbilisoba will be held on October 15-16.
+In 2016 Tbilisoba was held on October 15-16.

 Festivals in Georgia: Batumoba